michaelboyles/formula/docs/src/content/docs/components/controls/Select.md

 The `<Select>` component renders a `<select>` element containing a number of `<option>`s, which includes all of Formula's required handlers.

 Unlike the native select element, the value isn't required to be a number or string.
-It can be anything, provided you provide a mapper with the `mapToValue` property.
+It can be any type, provided you provide a mapper with the `mapToValue` property.

 ## Sample usage